averyre/wadget/README.md

 ### Install
 Firstly, clone or download the git repository and navigate to it within a terminal.
 You MUST have Python3 and pip (3, if necessary to specify on your OS) installed for wadget to function.

-Simply run this command from within the root wadget directory:
+Simply run this command from within the root wadget directory. wadget uses Python3, so you must specify pip3 if necessary on your system:
 ```
 $ pip3 install .
 ```
 You can now use wadget from the command line.

+#### PyPi
 PyPi carries the latest "stable" release of wadget:
 ```
 $ pip3 install wadget
 ```
-wadget uses Python3, so you must specify pip3 if necessary on your system.

 ### Usage
 To get started with basic usage, we can download Community Chest 3 to the working directory using: